How effective is your Facebook Page?

 Engaging audiences on Facebook takes time and resources.
 Your efforts and expenditure might be wasted unless you measure the impact of your engagement and adapt to the changing behaviour of your audience.

-Evaluating the success of your Facebook page needs to go beyond focusing on the number of page Likes or fans you receive.
+Evaluating the success of your Facebook page needs to go beyond focusing on the number of page Likes or Followers you receive.

 Instead ask: how much of your content is reaching your fans and are any of your fans referring your page to others or sharing your content and images?